 Bounce Rate

 It refers to the percentage of people who leave your site after viewing one page.
-You can track this using tools like Google Analytics and can use it to identify key pages that may need optimization.
+You can track this using tools like Google Analytics and can use it to identify key pages that may need optimisation.

 Social Media Marketing (SMM)